prabhakarlab/mCNV_FISH/README.md

       5. Called peaks are then subsetted to only those within the cell masks.
 The resulting peaks are used to fit a bilinear model that decides the threshold that separates signal from noise peaks.
    5. Clean-up - spots that exhibit signal-bleedthrough are removed.
    6. Cell-typing - using the stitched antibody staining maximum intensity projection (MIP) image, we carry out cell-typing.
-   7. Crypt-segmentation - using the stitched antibody staining MIP image, we carry out crypt segmentation.

 ## Running the pipeline (steps 1-4)
 We provide a bash_script that provides a unified workflow for steps 1-4 of the pipeline.
 The code files are located in their respective folders - we have broken it up into the qc / registration / stitching, as well as spot-calling.